- Fixing a piglet young for example will keep them smaller due to hormones.

 - Ask your breeder how many pigs they have and if they are caged!?
 I have spoken to many breeders that have up to 30-40 pigs, and that is a lot of litters to care for if the breeder does not manage their breeders.
 You can be rest assured that they can in NO way shape or form hand hold the amount of babies produced with that many pigs without a lot of help.
 If you have multiple litters all months of the years, it is more of a piggy mill type of a breeder and your piglet will not get the attention and affection necessary by the time it reaches your home.
-Since we only have 7 pigs including our boars, they are ALL our pets!
+Since we only have 8 pigs including our boars, they are ALL our pets!
 The amount of devotion that goes into each of of pigs is unreal.
 If we had double, triple, or even worse quadruple the pigs, we would not be able to train, love, and give our own pigs a proper home, let alone their babies.
 The more pigs a breeder has, the less attention, affection, and training your piglet will get.
 Price should not be your number one factor.
 This is truly important as a piglets personality is greatly shaped in the first few weeks and months of life.